epfl-ada/ada-2024-project-sigma-squad/README.md

 Using this enriched and cleaned dataset, we analyzed the correlations between various features and actor success, gaining valuable insights into the factors that influence an actor’s career trajectory.

 ## Organization within the team

 1. **Mael and Aiden**: **Web Scraping and Data Enrichment**

-    - Collect additional data for actors, such as university attended, theater involvement, sports participation, birth city, and number of children.
+    * Collect additional data for actors, such as university attended, theater involvement, sports participation, birth city, and number of children.
-    - Process and clean the scraped data to integrate it into the main dataset.
+    * Process and clean the scraped data to integrate it into the main dataset.
-    - Ensure the quality and reliability of the enriched dataset.
+    * Ensure the quality and reliability of the enriched dataset.

 2. **Pol**: **Correlation Analysis and Key Insights**

-    - Perform correlation analysis between actor features and the success index.
+    * Perform correlation analysis between actor features and the success index.
-    - Generate statistical insights into the relationships between variables.
+    * Generate statistical insights into the relationships between variables.
-    - Document the results and provide interpretations of the key correlations.
+    * Document the results and provide interpretations of the key correlations.

 3. **Elise and Mathieu**: **Site Deployment and Data Storytelling**

-    - Use Jekyll to set up and deploy the data story site on GitHub Pages.
+    * Use Jekyll to set up and deploy the data story site on GitHub Pages.
-    - Craft compelling narratives supported by visualizations and key findings.
+    * Craft compelling narratives supported by visualizations and key findings.
-    - Ensure a user-friendly and visually appealing presentation of the project’s results.
+    * Ensure a user-friendly and visually appealing presentation of the project’s results.

-5. **Everyone**: **Visualization and Final Deliverables**
+4. **Everyone**: **Visualization and Final Deliverables**

-    - Create visualizations, such as correlation heatmaps, feature importance plots, and success prediction graphs.
+    * Create visualizations, such as correlation heatmaps, feature importance plots, and success prediction graphs.
-    - Integrate the visuals into the data story to support the project’s narrative.
+    * Integrate the visuals into the data story to support the project’s narrative.
-    - Finalize the Jupyter notebook with comprehensive documentation and ensure deliverables are polished for presentation.
+    * Finalize the Jupyter notebook with comprehensive documentation and ensure deliverables are polished for presentation.

 ## Project Structure

 ```
 ├── data                        <- Project datasets
+│   └── ...
 │
+├── docs                        <- Documentation files
+│   └── ...
+│
+├── plots_site                  <- Directory for plot outputs
+│   └── ...
+│
 ├── src                         <- Source code
 │   ├── data                    <- Data processing scripts
+│   │   ├── actor_data_completion.py        <- Functions for completing actor data
+│   │   ├── correlation.py                  <- Functions for correlation analysis
 │   │   ├── data_loader.py                  <- Functions for loading data
-│   │   ├── transform_data.py   <- Functions for transforming data
+│   │   └──  transform_data.py              <- Functions for transforming data
 │   │
+│   ├── engines                 <- Engines for various tasks
+│   │   ├── ethnicity_label_converting.py   <- Functions for converting ethnicity labels
+│   │   ├── university_matching.py          <- Functions for matching universities
+│   │   └── webscraping.py                  <- Functions for web scraping
+│   │
 │   ├── models                  <- Modeling scripts
 │   │   ├── actor_success_model.py          <- Script for actor success index model
+│   │   ├── linear_regression.py            <- Script regression analysis
-│   │   ├── movie_success_model.py  <- Script for movie success index model
+│   │   └──  movie_success_model.py         <- Script for movie success index model
 │   │
 │   ├── utils                   <- Utility functions
-│       ├── plot_graphs.py      <- Functions for generating visualizations
+│   │   └──  plot_graphs.py                 <- Functions for generating visualizations
+│   │
+│   └── constants.py            <- File containing constants
+│
 │
 ├── results.ipynb               <- Notebook showing the results
 │